jeffbarish/wax-manual/source/edit.rst

 In Edit mode, the Options menu offers two choices:

 - **Show unicode kbd**: toggle the visibility of the :ref:`unicode keyboard<unicode-keyboard>`.
-- **Query MB**: populate the raw metadata panel with metadata from Musicbrainz.
+- **Query MB**: populate the raw metadata panel with metadata from MusicBrainz.
 Use this option if you have already created a work from the CD, but you want to improve or augment the metadata.
-It is also useful if accessing Musicbrainz failed and you want to try again.
+It is also useful if accessing MusicBrainz failed and you want to try again.
 - **Clear**: restore Edit mode to its last saved state (or to the state of the currently selected recording, if you changed the selection while editing).
 - **Delete**: delete a work.
 If it is the last work created from the CD or import, then it also deletes all sound files, images, and documents.